Definition of Subscription Commerce

 Subscribe and Save - With a “subscribe and save” model, the same products are shipped on a recurring basis to subscribers.
 This model offers convenience and savings for the customer, while the business benefits from a more consistent and predictable sales forecast.
 Frequently consumed products, such as pet food or personal care items are good fits for this model.

-Membership - With a membership model, members pay a fee for exclusive discounts, products, content, or services.
-In the world of brick-and-mortar retail, Costco has set the bar for the membership model and ecommerce businesses are taking note from physical membership stores.
-Their membership model has allowed Costco the ability to cut the margins to all the products they sell to almost nothing, meaning the brands makes the majority of their revenue through their memberships.
+Membership - With a membership model, members pay a fee for exclusive discounts, products, content or services.
+In the world of brick-and-mortar retail, Costco has set the bar for the membership model and eCommerce businesses are taking notes from physical membership stores such as Costco.
+The membership model has afforded Costco the ability to cut the margins on all the products they sell down to almost nothing, meaning the brands makes the majority of their revenue through their memberships.

 Getting Started with Subscription Commerce.